jbukuts/nextjs-carbon-doc-template/content/labs/3-carbon.md

 ## Accessing theme tokens

 Themed color tokens are accessible via the `themes` namespace through the `@carbon/theme` module.
-These tokens are powerful as they allow for colors to be applied that are **theme neutral**.
-This makes styling new elements easy as they will conform to both Light and Dark themes out-of-the-box and are the preferred way to specify all color attributes for elements.
+These tokens are powerful as they allow for colors to be applied that are **theme-neutral**.
+This makes styling new elements easy as they will conform to both Light and Dark themes out-of-the-box and is the preferred way to specify all color attributes for elements.

-In order to get a specific color simply used `theme.$[token-name]` like so:
+To get a specific color simply use `theme.$[token-name]` like so:

 ```scss
 $color: themes.$layout-02;
 ```

 For getting a single color this is the easiest and best approach.
-However, in more complicated scenarios where you may need to change the opacity or interpolate the token name with a string there is a seperate approach.
+However, in more complicated scenarios where you may need to change the opacity or interpolate the token name with a string, there is a separate approach.

 ### Caveats

 The `theme.$[token-name]` method is not the only way to get a token.
-There exist a function within Carbon called `themes.get($token)`.
-This function, however, does not return theme agnostic tokens and instead returns static tokens relative to module's configured theme.
+There exists a function within Carbon called `themes.get($token)`.
+This function, however, does not return theme-agnostic tokens and instead returns static tokens relative to the module's configured theme.
 Because of this it has been hidden and is not accessible via the `themes` namespace.

 Instead, a new function has been appended to the namespace called `theme.get-token($token, $opacity)`.

 This function is useful when you need to use a string to access a token (for instance when interpolating a value).
 It is built off of some the internal functions within the module as well and will error when a token that does not exist is referenced.

-It also allows for you to specify an optional desired `$opacity` value.
+It also allows you to specify an optional desired `$opacity` value.
 This is needed as the function is designed to return a CSS variable and augmenting the opacity of such can be awkward.
-Under the hood it applies `color-mix` to the token.
+Under the hood, it applies `color-mix` to the token.

 Let's take a look at the function in action: